masamunexs/ptv_api_client/docs/DisruptionsApi.md

 # **disruptionsGetAllDisruptions**
-> V3DisruptionsResponse disruptionsGetAllDisruptions(routeTypes, disruptionModes, disruptionStatus, token)
+> V3DisruptionsResponse disruptionsGetAllDisruptions(routeTypes, disruptionModes, disruptionStatus)

 View all disruptions for all route types